sseefried/open-epidemic-game/DEVLOG.md

+# Sun 21 Dec 2014

+I've now settled on a new solution for drawing germs.
+I'm no longer going to draw the germs "on the fly" using Cairo.
+It's simply too slow, especially on a mobile.
+What I'm going to do instead is used mipmapped textures in OpenGL and distort polygons to make the germs "wiggle".

+Mipmapping is a pretty wonderful techinique.
+You take a texture, and the draw it at various powers of two resolution. i.e..
+512x512, 256x256, 128x128 etc, all the way down to 1x1.
+You can then use trilinear filtering to smoothly scale the texture to any size in between.

+The problem for my game is that I wanted my germs to wiggle and move.
+Although theoretically not perfect, I have found that if I map the texture onto a polygon and then move the points of the polygon this is a pretty decent effect.

+A solution that was initially appealing but that I had to throw out, was to generate several seconds of a germ animation and mipmap each frame.
+This was far too expensive in terms of memory.
+For 5 seconds animation I needed 300 frames, and that is just for one germ.

 # Thu 18 Dec 2014

 Today I ran into two strange problems on Xcode which took me some to sort out.